 6: Cellular mat foundation:

-It is also termed as box mat foundation.
-In cellular mat foundation, the structures of boxes are formed and walls of every box act as beams.
-The walls are connected by slabs at top and bottom.
+It is also termed as a box mat foundation.
+In the cellular mat foundation, the structures of boxes are formed and walls of every box act as beams.
+The walls are connected by slabs at the top and bottom.

 This type of foundation is suitable for loose soil.

 The foundation and ground floor slab is poured at the same time so which reduces our construction time and material.

 It is provided where the shallow foundation is possible but the condition of the soil is poor.

 Reduces the cost of constructing a floor slab (But not fully economical).